 – Musician Johnny Cash to his wife June, 1994

-Whether you’re an old-fashioned romantic who keeps a copy of Love Letters of Great Men and Women under your pillow or the most moving words you’ve heard on love come from the big speech at the end of When Harry Met Sally, there’s a style of love letter for you.
+Whether you’re an old-fashioned romantic who keeps a copy of Love Letters of Great Men and Women under your pillow or the most moving words you’ve heard on love come from the big speech at the end of When Harry Met Sally

 Never put your feelings into words before?
 Or do you gush to your other half every chance you get?

-No matter your style, we’ll teach you how to write a spectacular love letter this Valentine’s Day.
+No matter your style, we’ll teach you how to write a spectacular Valentine’s Day card.

 The sincerest form of flattery

-One of the simplest forms a love letter can take, and the perfect choice for a novice writer, is the list of things you adore about your sweetheart.
+One of the simplest forms a love letter can take, and the perfect choice for a novice Valentine's Day card-writer, is the list of things you adore about your sweetheart.

 As long as you’re thoughtful and honest, you can’t go far wrong with a straightforward ‘Things I Love About You’ list – but there are ways to identify the most romantic choices.